Encrypting passwords in server.xml

 • productEncryptionKey — specify a path to the encryptionKey file

-You can then use path to a file with the encrypted password file in place of a plaintext password in the Connector configuration.
+You can then use a path to a file with the encrypted password file in place of a plaintext password in the Connector configuration.

-For example, in the Confluence conf/server.xml file, configuration of a Http11Nio2 Connector with encrypted keystore and key passwords might look like this:
+For example, in the Confluence conf/server.xml file, the configuration of a Http11Nio2 Connector with encrypted keystore and key passwords might look like this:

 <Connector